The Best Parks in Turin

 The oldest and probably best known of the parks in Turin, not as big as the Pellerina but a sizeable great park nonetheless.
 The park is a very pleasant place to spend an afternoon and is situated right on the river Po at the end of Corso Vittoria Emmanuale.

-There is a beautiful fountain in the botanical park section, it is surrounded by roses and is called the Fountain of 12 Months (Fontana dei Dodici Mesi).
-Some rate it as beautiful as the Trevi Fountain and, not being surrounded by thousands of tourists, means that you often get to appreciate its beauty in peace and quiet, surrounded only by the beautiful gardens.
+There is a beautiful fountain in the botanical park section; it is surrounded by roses and is called the Fountain of 12 Months (Fontana dei Dodici Mesi).
+Some rate it as beautiful as the Trevi Fountain, and not being surrounded by thousands of tourists means that you often get to appreciate its beauty in peace and quiet, surrounded only by the beautiful gardens.

-Now comes the weirdest of all the park's attractions, a medieval walled village built in the 19th century?
-Okay since it was built in 1884 it obviously isn't a real medieval village but it is a very good copy designed by Alfredo d'Andrade, one of the leading experts of medieval Piedmont.
+Now comes the weirdest of all the park's attractions: a medieval walled village built in the 19th century.
+Okay, since it was built in 1884, it obviously isn't a real medieval village, but it is a very good copy designed by Alfredo d'Andrade, one of the leading experts of medieval Piedmont.

-The village is a lovely place to wander around - with little artisan shops within the castle walls and next door there is a very good restaurant - the San Giorgio.
+The village is a lovely place to wander around, with little artisan shops within the castle walls, and next door there is a very good restaurant, the San Giorgio.
 Boat trips along the Po leave from just in front of the restaurant.

 If you enjoy my site, I'd love your support.